 Our project teams consider climate-related risks and opportunities in the design of our assets by including principles-based criteria in our design guidelines and minimum standards.
-We integrate the outcomes of our climate scenario analysis into the designs of our assets in development so that they reflect how physical risks may impact stormwater drainage, roofing, and air conditioning systems, as well as how they can take advantage of low/zero carbon energy solutions.
+The outcomes of our climate scenario analysis are discussed with our project and assets teams to inform the design and management of our assets.

-We develop emergency management plans for all our assets and update them as required.
-In addition to using a traditional risk matrix for climate vulnerability, we also use an opportunities matrix to identify the value of discretionary climate resilience initiatives such as shade sails in our car parks and cool roof covenants in our Queensland Residential projects such as North Shore and Aura.
+We develop emergency management plans for our assets and update them as required.
+In addition to using a traditional risk matrix for climate vulnerability, we also use an opportunities matrix to identify the value of discretionary climate resilience initiatives such as shade sails in our car parks and cool roof covenants at our Queensland residential projects such as North Shore and Aura.
 These initiatives are prioritised based on their ability to reduce the asset's vulnerability to physical risk.

-Our approach to climate resilience in our development projects includes a mandatory requirement to pursue the climate resilience credits when targeting a Green Star rating for the development.
+Our approach to climate resilience in our development projects includes a mandatory requirement to pursue the climate resilience credits when targeting a Green Star rating for the development.1